 Another weak point in the design is the 1450’s relative lack of portability.
 Given its size, it’s not going to fit in any trunk, hatchback, or SUV.
 Your options for transport are:

-Anything less than one of those, and the Jazzy is staying home, unless you opt to drive it to wherever it is you want to go, which is doable, but given its low top speed and modest range, would be quite an undertaking.
+Anything less than one of those, and the Jazzy is staying home unless you opt to drive it to wherever it is you want to go, which is doable, but given its low top speed and modest range, it would be quite an undertaking.

 Note: Given the size of this mobility scooter, it is NOT public transportation friendly.
 When Astrik Lott brought this to our attention in the comments section, we wanted to be sure to include it as a formal part of the review!

 Pride does a great job with the control systems on all their models, and the 1450 is no exception.
 It might take you five minutes to learn the basics and another five or ten minutes to acclimate yourself with the handling, but after that, you’ll be maneuvering your new mobility craft like a pro.

 Pros & Cons of the Jazzy 1450 Power Wheelchair

 As you can see, there’s a lot to like about the 1450.
 It’s a solid machine that will meet almost all of your needs.
 Sure, there are a few weaknesses in the design (the seat doesn’t recline, only 1.5” of ground clearance, no extras on offer), but few people would describe any of them as deal breakers.

 What you have then in the 1450 is a surprisingly inexpensive, well-built mobility aid offered at a spectacular price by one of the best, most respected companies in the industry.
 What’s not to like about that?

 We stand by our decision to give the Jazzy 1450 top honors as the best indoor/outdoor power chair on the market today.
 Its feature set offers tremendous synergy, which makes it a capable machine on most of the terrains you’ll encounter at home, on your property, and at local and state parks.